ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 Default is the setting for `subtitle` at 60% size.
 * `text`
 The font used for lyrics texts.
-Default is "Times-Roman" at size 12.
+Default is "serif 12".
 * `chorus`
 The font used for chorus texts.
 Default is the setting for `text`.
 * `chord`
 The font used for chords above the lyrics.
-Default is "Helvetica-Oblique" at size 10.
+Default is "sans italic 10".
 * `annotation`
 The font used for annotations.
 Defaults to the `chord` font.
 * `comment`
 The font used for comments.
-Default is "Helvetica" at size 12, with a grey background.
+Default is "sans 12", with a grey background.
 * `comment_italic`
-Default is "HelveticaOblique" at size 12, with a grey background.
+Default is "sans italic 12", with a grey background.
 * `comment_boxed`
-Default is "Helvetica" at size 12, with a frame.
+Default is "sans 12", with a frame.
 * `tab`
 The font used for the contents of
 [tab environments]({{< relref "Directives-env_tab" >}}).
-Default is "Courier" at size 10.
+Default is "mono 10".
 * `label`
 The font used for section labels.
 Default is the setting for `text`.
 * `toc`
 The font used for the table of contents.
-Default is "Times-Roman" at size 11.
+Default is "serif 11".
 * `grid`
 The font used for grid elements.
 Default is the setting for `chord`.